 There is a Qualcomm dividend.
 Qualcomm paid a 68₵ quarterly dividend on September 23, 2021.
 The quarterly dividend rose from 65₵ on March 25, 2021.
 Qualcomm has scheduled four 68₵ dividends for the next 12 months.
-Dividend.com estimates that Qualcomm offered a $2.63 annual dividend and a 1.97% dividend yield on September 2021.
+Dividend.com estimates that Qualcomm offered a $2.63 annual dividend and a 1.97% dividend yield in September 2021.

 Cisco Systems Inc. (NASDAQ: CISCO)

-Cisco Systems was the world’s fifth-largest maker of telecom equipment with 6% of the global market in 2020, The Dell Oro Group estimates.
+Cisco Systems was the world’s fifth-largest maker of telecom equipment, with 6% of the global market in 2020, The Dell Oro Group estimates.
 Cisco is the largest telecom equipment maker in the United States.

-Cisco’s products and services include networking equipment, software, Internet of Things (IoT) infrastructure, artificial intelligence, software-defined networking, smart buildings, analytics, mobility and wireless infrastructure, security solutions, data center equipment, cloud infrastructure, and IT networking services.
+Cisco’s products and services include networking equipment, software, Internet of Things (IoT) infrastructure, artificial intelligence, software-defined networking, smart buildings, analytics, mobility and wireless infrastructure, security solutions, data center equipment, cloud infrastructure, and I.T. networking services.

 Unlike Huawei, Cisco is an American company based in California.
 Cisco could attract more business as pressure to keep Huawei out of some markets grows.

-Cisco attracts value investors because it is cheap and makes enormous amounts of money.
+Cisco attracts value investors because it is cheap and makes enormous money.
 Cisco reported a quarterly gross profit of $8.265 billion and a quarterly operating income of $3.465 billion on July 31, 2021.